econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 [stack deployment file] at `deploy-*.yaml`.
 Once a [stack] is configured accordingly, `git` updates will result in automatic updates.

+The indexer provides a public endpoint for both REST queries and WebSocket events at an environment and owned root domain of your choosing, of format `<ENVIRONMENT.data.<YOUR_ROOT_DOMAIN>`, for example `dev.data.foo.bar`.

 ## Setup

 1. [Make Route 53 the DNS service for a domain you own], which will